tommymeek123/JavaCraft/README.txt

 This project is a StarCraft style simulation on a remote planet in a distant galaxy where the cheese, bread, and bologna mines are full of bounty.
-The miners are a hungry bunch though, so the foreman, with the help of his messengers, must coordinate the dilivery of food for the miners' lunch.
+The miners are a hungry bunch though, so the foreman, with the help of his messengers, must coordinate the delivery of food for the miners' lunch.
 This project takes advantage of concurrent threads using shared memory.
 Unlike its inspiration StarCraft, this is a ZPG (Zero Player Game) so the user need not do anything but start the simulation.
 The foreman will signal that the food is ready, the messengers will